 The question, What do you like to be thanked for most … ? generated my writing strength.
 If this writing capability could help me design and propose an innovative solution to a nagging problem, your strength can do the same.
 Let’s say the problem is that leaders cannot seem to disagree while building goodwill among those who differ.

-At this point, two namungos (fictional characters with real brain parts) BAS and WM, will leap into action to help you question a problem and dream your way into a possibility.
+At this point you might leap into action with questions, prompts and probes to inspire others’ dreams.
+You may also question a problem you’ve identified and then dream your way into a possibility.
 How so?

 Check Out Your Brain’s Warehouse to Store Problems or Possibilities

-Enter BAS (the character that represents your brain’s basal ganglia or big mental warehouse), and who reminds us that our brains often default to comfortable routines, unless we risk going after a dream.
-Peel your eyes for a trap here, because your basal ganglia stores failed past responses that keep you focused on problems as somebody else’s responsibility.
+Enter your brain’s basal ganglia (or big mental warehouse), and find many ruts we default to as we repeat comfortable routines.
+Choose one routine to upgrade risk going after that as your dream.
+Peel your eyes for a trap here however, because your basal ganglia stores failed past responses that keep you focused on problems as somebody else’s responsibility.
 Think of your basal ganglia as a huge backpack which warehouses everything you’ve ever done in life, and zoom in on a thing or two you do well.
 Turn your dial to even one small strength, and those failures that loom to frustrate you, tend to fade in response.

 How to Hightail from Traps